devedse/DeveMyteParkingExpenser/README.md

 # DeveMyteParkingExpenser
-An internal tool used to expense receipts in MyTe
+An internal tool used to expense receipts in MyTe.

+Note: This software is provided without warranties.
+You should host this Azure template on your own private Azure Subscription so other users can't extract passwords or other secrets from the AppSettings of the application.

 ## Create an Azure Docker Instance that hosts a Telegram Bot